nicoledoan/PortfolioProjects/Restaurant_Inventory_Operations_Management/README.md

 ---

-### 2. Food Brand Distribution
+### 2. Brand Distribution Analysis

-* Calculated total number of foods per brand
+* Calculated total food items per brand
-* Calculated each brand’s percentage contribution to the full food catalog using a window function
+* Measured each brand’s contribution to the overall inventory catalog using a window function

 ```sql
 ROUND(